-• The particles in the beam considered may have a momentum deviation given by DELTAP defined in the TRACK command.
+- The particles in the beam considered may have a momentum deviation given by DELTAP defined in the TRACK command. - The opposite beam is assumed to have the velocity according to the unperturbed energy of the particles in the beam considered.
+Only the direction of motion can be chosen.